Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 JC3 Fine-Grained Graphite Rods

-JC3 is a high-density, fine-grained graphite rod known for its machinability and high temperature tolerance, ranging from 5432°F to 3000°C. This grade, known as extruded graphite JC3, has an apparent density of 1.72 to 1.74 g/cc.
-Its properties provide excellent electrical conductivity, and JC3 graphite rods can be machined to very precise tolerances.
+JC3 is a high-density, fine-grained graphite rod recognized for its superior machinability and ability to withstand extremely high temperatures, ranging from 5432°F to 3000°C. This grade, specifically known as extruded graphite JC3, offers an apparent density of 1.72 to 1.74 g/cc, making it ideal for demanding industrial uses.
+Its unique structure ensures excellent electrical conductivity, while the fine grain allows JC3 graphite rods to be machined to precise tolerances, making them popular in custom graphite rod manufacturing.

 JC4 Fine-Grained Graphite Rods